Completing the Coast to Coast

 It had been another fantastic day on the Coast to Coast with superb scenery and company.
 Lucy has been walking both on her own enjoying the solitude and with a couple of Americans, a group of amazing people raising money for a Parkinson’s charity as well as a lovely couple of Mickledore clients too.

-Walking the Coast to Coast – Great Broughton to Blakey
+Great Broughton to Blakey

 Yesterday was a day of moors, stunning vast open landscapes and big blue skies as Lucy walked from Great Broughton to Blakey.
 Although Lucy spent most of the day walking on her own, inevitably on the Coast to Coast, she met people along the way that she’s been walking with and become friends with over the past week.